AgilePM or PRINCE2 Agile – Which certification is best?

 This article has explained the differences between Agile PM and PRINCE2 Agile and which is best for individuals and organisations seeking to move to an agile capability.

-agileKRC has been at the forefront of agile training and agile consulting in both AgilePM and PRINCE2 Agile frameworks since they started. agileKRC also created the training materials used for both courses.
+agileKRC has been at the forefront of agile training and agile consulting in both AgilePM and PRINCE2 Agile frameworks since both of these frameworks existing. agileKRC also created the training materials used for both courses.

 If you are thinking about getting certified in agile project management or PRINCE2 Agile, or need training for your team, then contact agileKRC to start a discussion about how we can help you develop your agile capability.